HaxeFoundation/HaxeManual/content/04-class-field.md

 > ##### Trivia: Protected
 >
-> Haxe has no notion of a `protected` keyword known from Java, C++ and other object-oriented languages.
-However, its `private` behavior is equal to those language's protected behavior, so Haxe actually lacks their real private behavior.
+> Haxe does not support the `protected` keyword known from many other object-oriented programming languages like Java and C++.
+However, Haxe's `private` behaves similarly to `protected` in other languages, but does not allow access from non-inheriting classes in the same package.